 Parking is located on the opposite side of the road from the trailhead in a parking lot for the Mulholland Wildflower Preserve.
 It can be found at the following coordinates: 42.432650, -76.484195.

-From the parking area, walk back to Giles Road and turn left, crossing the bridge over Six Mile Creek.
+From the parking area, walk back to Giles Street and turn left, crossing the bridge over Six Mile Creek.
 Use caution here as you’ll need to cross the road to reach the sidewalk.
 While going over the bridge, take a minute to enjoy Wells Falls from above.